PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:09:34
+Last updated: 2024-04-02 18:10:07
-Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne
+Random Quote: Sports do not build character.
+They reveal it. - Heywood Broun